|Season||Games Started||Games Played|

 High School: Helped lead Coach Mickey Thompson’s team to a 2007 state title … Ranked the No. 18 prospect in Virginia by The Roanoke Times … Listed as the No. 44 defensive tackle nationally by ESPN/Scouts, Inc. … Listed as the No. 59 defensive tackle prospect in the nation by Scout.com … Rated the No. 44 defensive tackle prospect in the nation and the No. 23 player in the state by Rivals … Ranked the No. 28 player in the state of Virginia by SuperPrep … A member of SuperPrep’s Mid-Atlantic Team … Named to PrepStar’s All-Atlantic Region Team as a defensive lineman … An honorable mention selection to the All-Met team by The Washington Post … A first-team All-Group AAA selection as an offensive lineman his junior season.

-Personal: David Wang … Born 10/28/90 in Reston, VA … Son of Robert and Nancy Wang … His parents were both members of the Chinese Olympic team in the 1970s … Brother of former Hokie and current NFL player Ed Wang … Has already graduated with a degree in management.
+Personal: David Wang … Born 10/28/90 in Reston, VA … Son of Robert and Nancy Wang … His parents were both members of the Chinese Olympic team in the 1970s … Brother of former Hokie and current NFL player Ed Wang … Graduated with a degree in management … Working on a second degree in marketing.